tomi3-11/Python-beginner-CLI-projects/README.md

 	iv.
 Delete All Notes — Clear all notes from the file.

 	v.
 Exit — Close the application safely.

+	vi.
+Save - Saves the tasks added to the list to a file specified by a user.

 # 3. Calculator App and it's Unittest.
 A Simple Object Oriented style calculator, that accepts five operations and user inputs.